jamercee/signet/_sources/loader.txt

 Import Side-effects
 +++++++++++++++++++

-The two pass solution has one draw back, namely *import sidee-ffects*.
+The two pass solution has one draw back, namely *import side-effects*.
 First, let me say **import side-effects are evil**.
 Imported code should stick to strictly initializing its internal state.
 Imported code should NOT connect to databases, the Internet, make changes to the filesystem nor should it output to